Measure ID

 1. Provider signed in at Anesthesia Induction End.
 If not available then,

-2. Provider signed in at Anesthesia Induction Begin.
+2. Provider signed in at Anesthesia Induction Start.
 If not available then,

-3. Provider signed in at Procedure Start.
+3. Provider signed in at Surgery Start.
 If not available then,

 4. Provider signed in at Patient in Room.
 If not available then,